nescalas/nescala-2023-planning/master-checklist.md

 - [ ] Get serious about enrolling sponsors.
 Try to have all sponsors lined up by early February.
 - [ ] Gather sponsor logos for website and t-shirts.
 (Note that monochrome versions are best for t-shirts, if relevant.)
 Needs to be done before we order t-shirts.
+- [ ] Finalize contracts (as needed) for:
+  - [ ] Catering
+  - [ ] Parties
+  - [ ] Videography
+  - [ ] Internet

 ## February

 - [ ] Design and order t-shirts by one month out.
 (To avoid rush surcharges.)
+- [ ] Check projectors *and adapters* for the Unconference.
+We've occasionally been bitten by discovering that we didn't have ways to connect folks' laptops to the projects.

 ## March